autoSteve/ha-solcast-solar/README.md

 Where locally generated excess power is fed to the electricity grid, it is likely that there will be a limit to the amount of energy that may be exported.
 The integration can monitor this export, and when periods of "export limiting" are detected (because at the limit value for a ten minute period or more) then the generation period will be excluded from any automated dampening consideration.
 This mechanism ensures differentiation of generation being limited by shade from a tree or chimney, or artificial site export limiting.

 Export to the grid generally occurs in the middle of the day, which is a time rarely impacted by shading.

+An increasing Wh, kWh or MWh sensor (or sensors) may be supplied.
+This sensor may reset at midnight.
+Limit may only be specified in kW

 > [!TIP]
 >